 This island, shaped like a dog bone, is a great place to observe the San Juans’ prolific wildlife.
 The high rock bluffs provide excellent bird and whale watching.
 The western cove, facing Decatur Island, has a dock and is more popular than the eastern side.

-Location: The island is about .5 mi E of Decatur Island and 4 nautical mi E of Spencer Spit.
+Location: The island is about a half mile east of Decatur Island and 4 nautical miles east of Spencer Spit.

 Hazards: Crossing Rosario Strait (3.2 mi minimum distance) exposes paddlers to potential 3 to 4 knot currents, turbulence, and breaking waves.
 Strong tidal currents in Thatcher Pass as well as heavy boat and ferry traffic.